Lightning-AI/pytorch-lightning/docs/source/advanced/profiler.rst

     tensorboard --logdir ./tensorboard --port 9001

 2. Once the code you'd like to profile is running, click on the ``CAPTURE PROFILE`` button.
-You could enter ``localhost:9012`` (default port for XLA Profiler) as the Profile Service URL.
-Then, you could enter the number of milliseconds for the profiling duration, and click ``CAPTURE``
+Enter ``localhost:9012`` (default port for XLA Profiler) as the Profile Service URL.
+Then, enter the number of milliseconds for the profiling duration, and click ``CAPTURE``

-3. Make sure the code is running, while you are trying to capture the traces.
-Also, it would lead to better performance insights if the profiling duration is longer than the step time
+3. Make sure the code is running while you are trying to capture the traces.
+Also, it would lead to better performance insights if the profiling duration is longer than the step time.

-4. Once the capture is finished, the page will refresh and you could browse through the insights using the ``Tools`` dropdown at the top left
+4. Once the capture is finished, the page will refresh and you can browse through the insights using the ``Tools`` dropdown at the top left